gao1948083886/HaluPrism/Readme.md

 **HaluPrism** is a fine-grained benchmark designed to **analyze, decompose, and evaluate hallucinations** in large language models (LLMs).
 It provides curated examples across multiple domains and hallucination categories, helping researchers perform nuanced factuality and reasoning error analysis.

-📄 *This dataset corresponds to our EMNLP 2026 submission.
-The full paper and accompanying code will be released upon official acceptance.*
+---

+## ⏳ Release Plan

+Currently, we are providing the final validated dataset (`HaluPrism.json`) to facilitate the evaluation and reproducibility of our results during the review process.

+The complete, end-to-end data construction pipeline (including the planner, executor, and verifier prompts) and the accompanying codebase will be fully open-sourced upon the paper's official acceptance.
+This staggered release strategy helps us **preserve the novelty of our proposed methodology and protect the integrity of our ongoing research** during the double-blind review phase.

 ---